turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 As one would expect, the `RatingsController` has several references to the Rating model.

-In the new action, it simply creates a near-empty `Rating` object:
+In the new action, it simply instantiates a `Rating` object:

 ```ruby
 def new